“They’ll Rue the Day a Metanatural Visits the Raj”: Gail Carriger’s Prudence

 Recent Comments

-- BillReynolds on Sleeps With Monsters: Very Different Debuts 56 mins ago

-- BillReynolds on Arrowverse Creator Greg Berlanti is Developing a Green Lantern Series for HBO Max 1 hour ago
+- BeeGee on Star Trek: The Next Generation Rewatch: “Rascals” 2 hours ago

+- Benjamin on Then We Came to the End: The Last Dark, by Stephen R. Donaldson 3 hours ago

-- Nik_the_Heratik on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 1 hour ago
+- AeronaGreenjoy on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 4 hours ago

-- Lori on Netflix Orders Second Season of Katie Sackhoff’s Another Life 1 hour ago

-- SpaceCadet on Star Trek: The Next Generation Rewatch: “The Perfect Mate” 2 hours ago
+- dr-nss on Carnival Row Is a Surprisingly Complex Take on Victorian Fantasy Tropes, Race, and Politics 4 hours ago